 The Different Types of Affiliate Programs

-There are plenty of affiliate marketing programs that you can choose from and here’s what you need to learn:
+There are plenty of affiliate marketing programs you can choose from, and following are the various ways they pay:

-- Pay Per Click is the most basic type of program.
-You can earn money whenever someone clicks on the link or banner you placed even if they haven’t completed any action.
-This is also popular among bloggers as all they have to do is to drive traffic from their blog to the merchant’s site.
-The more visitors you send to the merchant’s website, the more chances you have of earning money.
-However, the commissions may vary depending on the program you signed up with and travel bloggers may not have a lot of chances with PPC unless they have general banner ad networks.
+- Pay Per Click (PPC) is the most basic type of program.
+With this payment model, you earn money whenever someone clicks on one of your affiliate links or banners, regardless of whether that person completes an action.
+The more visitors you send to a merchant’s website, the more money you earn.
+However, the commissions will vary depending on the program, and travel bloggers can have a hard time earning with PPC unless they use a banner ad network.

-- Pay Per Sale works like PPP but the only difference is that it’s a fixed commission.
-So regardless of how much sale was made, the affiliate is only paid with the amount they agreed with the merchant.
+- Pay Per Sale (PPS) works like PPP, but the difference is that the commission is fixed.
+So regardless of the amount of the sale, the affiliate is only paid an agreed-upon fixed amount.

-- Pay Per Lead works like PPS but the visitors don’t need to buy anything in the merchant’s site.
-You just need to persuade your readers to click on the links you have placed.
-Although visitors don’t need to buy anything from the merchant’s page, they must at least complete a task like signing up for a contest, fill out a form, subscribe to a newsletter etc. Once they do, you are then paid with a fixed commission.
-PPL is also known as Cost Per Action
+- Pay Per Lead (PPL) works like PPS, but the visitor isn’t required to buy anything from the merchant’s site for you to get paid.
+However, although visitors don’t need to buy anything, they must complete a task like signing up for a contest, filling out a form, subscribing to a newsletter, and so on.
+PPL is also known as Cost Per Action (CPA).

 Joining the Right Affiliate Program

-- Join an Affiliate Network – these are programs with massive networks that gives you access to hundreds of programs and it is their job to provide you with the links of the products you want to promote, metrics to track your performance as well as payouts the moment you join.
-So as a publisher all you have to do is get the links and integrate them in your website or travel blog.
-This is also the easiest way to become an affiliate as you have everything under on spot.
+- Join an Affiliate Network – These programs give you access to hundreds of individual affiliate programs.
+They also provide you with product links, metrics to track your performance, as well as payouts.
+As the affiliate, all you have to do is integrate the links into your website or travel blog.
+This is considered the easiest way to become an affiliate, as it provides everything you need in one place.

 Affiliate Programs for Travel Bloggers

-- Rakuten – is home to the largest PPP affiliate marketing network online.
-They have easy to navigate publishers’ section as well as categories you can check out.
-Payout is great and you can find affiliate programs belonging to hotels, car rentals, restaurants and anything one need when traveling.
+- Rakuten is the largest PPP affiliate marketing network online.
+They have an easy to navigate publishers’ section and lots of categories you can explore.
+Payout is great, and you can find affiliate programs for hotels, car rentals, restaurants, and pretty much anything else related to travel.

-- CJ Affiliate by Conversant – is an affiliate marketing platform that operates internationally.
-This is the best affiliate to join in if you are planning to be a travel blogger as they have a huge data base related to traveling.
+- CJ Affiliate by Conversant is an affiliate marketing platform that operates internationally.
+It’s one of the best affiliate programs to join if you want access to a huge, global database.

-- E-Junkie – is one of the most outstanding affiliate programs that you can find online today and is considered to be the best one for travel bloggers.
-They also allow their publishers to earn as much as 50% commission each time a sale is made.
+- E-Junkie is one of the most outstanding affiliate programs online today and is widely considered one of the best for travel bloggers.
+They also offer great payouts, with commissions as high as 50% on each sale.

 Ways You Can Win as an Affiliate and Travel Blogger

-So the question remains, how can one be successful at this?
-Some people took years to figure out how they can make money out of their travel blog but with affiliate marketing, you can easily make money as long as you keep these strategies in mind.
+So the question remains, how can one be successful as an affiliate travel blogger?
+You can easily make money as long as you keep these strategies in mind.

-- When you write a blog, make sure that you focus on the contextual links.
-Create a blog entry that allows you to inject references to an affiliate program that you have signed up to.
-A good blog entry is more effective in generating traffic compared to banners.
+- When you write a blog, make sure to focus on the contextual links.
+Create a blog entry that allows you to inject references to an affiliate program you’ve signed up with.
+Keep in mind that a good blog post is more effective in generating traffic than are banners.

-- Content is very important and it could be anything really as long as it is related to the product or services you are promoting.
-You can write a product review, based a story on your personal experience while using a product (that you are promoting) and the likes.
-Just keep in mind that you need to have an original content that is insightful and valuable to your readers.
-This will give them the urge to buy the product or learn more about it.
+- Content can be just about anything, as long as it’s related to the product or services you’re promoting.
+For example, you can write a product review based on your personal experience using a product you’re promoting.
+Just keep in mind that you always want to create original content that’s insightful and valuable to your readers.

-- Try to negotiate higher commission rates especially when you are generating a lot of leads and making tons of sales.
-Don’t think that the rates are fixed; you can talk about it and ask if they can offer you higher commissions.
-After all, your blog is valuable too.
+- Don’t be afraid to try to negotiate higher commission rates, especially if you’re generating a lot of leads and making tons of sales.
+Don’t assume that the rates are fixed.

-Is it Worth Becoming an Affiliate Travel Blogger?
+Is Becoming an Affiliate Travel Blogger Worth It?